Limeburners Creek National Park

-Accommodation only moments from the beach, Plomer Beach House is perfect for family holidays or remote surf and beach getaways, offering excellent swi...
+Located just moments from the beach near swimming and fishing spots, Plomer Beach House is the perfect accommodation for family holidays or remote sur...

 Point Plomer campground is ideal for a family holiday, or a relaxing weekend getaway.
 Golden beaches, lush rainforest, world class surfing, swimming, ...

 NSW national parks around Port Macquarie have the best vantage points to see whales during their annual migration, which takes place from May to November.
 Plan your next coastal adventure on the Wild About Whales website.

 Saving our Species is a innovative conservation program in NSW.
 It aims to halt and reverse the growing numbers of Australian animals and plants facing extinction.
 This program aims to secure as many threatened species that can be secured in the wild as possible, for the next 100 years.

 Limeburners Creek National Park is always open but may have to close at times due to poor weather or fire danger

 $8 per vehicle per day.Buy an annual pass.

 - Macleay area office